Democrats set sights on Barr in ever-expanding investigation

 “He’s gone rogue,” she said on MSNBC’s “Morning Joe.”
 “I think where they are going is the cover-up of the cover-up, and that’s very really sad for them.
 To have a Justice Department go so rogue, they have been for a while, and now it just makes matters worse.”

-Justice Department spokeswoman Kerri Kupec countered: “If by 'going rogue' Speaker Pelosi means that the Department of Justice follows the law and long-established procedures, she is correct.”
+Kupec countered: “If by 'going rogue' Speaker Pelosi means that the Department of Justice follows the law and long-established procedures, she is correct.”

 Pelosi also slammed Barr for instructing Acting Director of National Intelligence Joseph Maguire to bring the whistleblower complaint to the Justice Department and White House before transmitting it to Congress.